FriendsOfGalaxy/integration-steam/README.md

 - create a folder of any name at the following path and copy the custom build to it:<br>
 `C:\Users\<User>\AppData\Local\GOG.com\Galaxy\plugins\installed\`

-Once the latest version on Github is newer than the version provided in `manifest.jason` in the custom build, Galaxy will download the newer version and replace the custom build.
-To prevent this, you can manually set the version in `manifest.jason` to something significantly bigger like `9.9`.
+Once the latest version on Github is newer than the version provided in `manifest.json` in the custom build, Galaxy will download the newer version and replace the custom build.
+To prevent this, you can manually set the version in `manifest.json` to something significantly bigger like `9.9`.

 ## Credits